angelopassaro/SEC-UAV/README.md

 # UAV

-In this work I added different  algorithms of  lightweight cryptography for test their performance.
-The original idea of add encryption in MAVLink was propose in "MAVSec: Securing the MAVLink Protocol for Ardupilot/PX4 Unmanned Aerial Systems"
+In this work I have added several lightweight encryption algorithms to test its performance.
+The original idea to add encryption in MAVLink was proposed in "MAVSec: Securing the MAVLink protocol for Ardupilot/PX4 unmanned aircraft systems".
+I also integrated a key exchange mechanism based on FourQ.
+Finally I have integrated the new functionalities both within QgroundControl and the Ardupilot.

 # Original
 [MAVSec](https://github.com/aniskoubaa/mavsec)